cbjonesea/cbjonesea/README.md

 Some of my projects use fictional business cases as a basis to hone my data analysis skills and demonstrate them to employers.

-Some are my own explorations into data related to current events, new stories or political and environmental issues.
+Some are my own explorations into data related to current events, news stories or political and environmental issues.

 Based in 🇳🇱